meese-enterprises/GitTools/README.md

 # GitTools

 This repository contains three small python/bash scripts used for the Git research.
-[Read about it here](https://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/)
+[Read about it here](https://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/).

 ## Finder

-You can use this tool to find websites with their .git repository available to the public
+You can use this tool to find websites with their `.git` repository available to the public.

 ### Usage

-This python script identifies websites with publicly accessible ```.git``` repositories.
+This python script identifies websites with publicly accessible `.git` repositories.
-It checks if the ```.git/HEAD``` file contains ```refs/heads```.
+It checks if the `.git/HEAD` file contains `refs/heads`.

 ```sh
 $ ./gitfinder.py -h